psidnell/Scriptable/README.md

 ## [Map URL - Expand to Pasteboard](Map%20URL%20-%20Expand%20to%20Pasteboard.js)

-Accepts a URL shared from iOS maps, expands it to something useful leaving the result in the paste buffer.
+Accepts a location (URL) shared from iOS maps, expands it to something useful leaving the result in the paste buffer.

 For example, when presented with a URL like this: